 Best practice workers’ compensation schemes also focus on returning people back to work and health at an affordable and sustainable cost.
 And contemporary approaches to disability place an emphasis on people’s ability and potential, take an active rather than a passive approach to meeting client’s needs, and focus on long-term costs.
 The veteran support system should also take a long-term or lifetime approach to improving veterans’ lives.

 Nonsense – who said so… this policy fabrication.
+The average length of service is 9 years… where is the policy rationale?

 On page 16 the Commission stated: